In-depth

 1. SOH – State of Health (%)

-This number shows the capacity of the battery compared to when it was new.
+This number shows the battery’s capacity compared to when it was new.

 2. QC – Quick Charges